webplatform/docs-wpd/Implementation_Patterns/index.md

  {{TODO}}
 </syntaxhighlight>

-The double-curly brace is the way that you instantly know that you're dealing with a template.
+The double-curly brace is the way that you instantly know that you are dealing with a template.

 By default, templates all live in the Template namespace.
 If you see a template in the code and want to know how it works, open a new browser window and navigate to <nowiki>http://docs.webplatform.org/wiki/Template:Foo</nowiki>, where Foo is the template name you want to investigate. '''Note that underscores and spaces are exactly equivalent in page names and template names.'''

-Knowing this fact will help you dig into what's going wrong, or what a template does, if you don't know.
+Knowing this fact will help you dig into what is going wrong, or what a template does, if you don't know.

-There are some special template types; if you see something like
+There are some special template types; if you see something like this:

 <syntaxhighlight>
 {{#if: foo | first | second}}
 </syntaxhighlight>

-, that is, a # at the front, that's a special template that is built in, and thus does not have a Template: page.
+that is, a # at the front, that's a special template that is built in, and thus does not have a Template: page.

 ====Investigating how templates work====

-Again, templates are just like normal pages, except that when you invoke a template, their contents replace the template call (they're ''transcluded'').
+Again, templates are just like normal pages, except that when you invoke a template, their contents replace the template call (they are ''transcluded'').

 A template's definition page, by convention, gives a short overview of what the template is for and what arguments (see the next sub-section) it takes.
 However, at first glance it's hard to figure out how the template '''works'''.
 This is because many templates use <nowiki><includeonly> and <noinclude></nowiki> tags to control which pieces of the template are the real business end, and which pieces are just documentation.
 If you want to see how a template actually works, '''click the edit button to see the raw markup.'''

 ====Passing arguments to templates====
-Templates aren't very useful if they're just static text to use.
+Templates are not very useful if they're just static text to use.
 That's where parameters come in.
-They're just like passing arguments to a method call.
+They are just like passing arguments to a method call.

 Arguments can be passed in two ways, depending on how the template is defined: positional parameters or named parameters.